wazuh/wazuh-documentation/source/virtual-machine/virtual-machine.rst

 Virtual Machine (OVA)
 =====================

-Wazuh provides a pre-built virtual machine image (OVA) that you can directly import using VirtualBox (where installed) and other OVA compatible virtualization systems.
+Wazuh provides a pre-built virtual machine image (OVA) that you can directly import using VirtualBoxor other OVA compatible virtualization systems.

 .. note::